 Well Festival of Arts & Wellbeing

-The programme for the Well Festival of Arts and Wellbeing 2019 was officially launched on Monday 16 September in Garter Lane Arts Centre, Waterford.
-The festival takes place from Monday 7 to Saturday 12 October, throughout Waterford City and County, featuring an exciting line-up of 55 fun, inventive and sociable arts events for all ages.
-In this, its seventh year, the festival presents musicians, artists, poets, theatre makers, filmmakers and dancers, as well as a programme of Wellies, the festival’s events for younger audiences.
-Further details from www.wellwaterford.com
+Fancy a lift?, Doodling for Wellbeing and Small Acts are some of the highlights of this year’s Well Festival of Arts and Wellbeing.
+Taking place in Waterford on the festival’s new dates, Monday 7 to Saturday 12 February, Well features an inspirational line-up of fun, free, inventive and sociable arts events for all ages.
+In this, its ninth year, the festival presents musicians, artists, poets, storytellers, filmmakers and dancers, as well as a programme of Wellies, the festival’s events for younger audiences.
+The full festival programme is available here and from www.wellwaterford.com

-Festival 2019 Highlights
+Festival 2022 Highlights

-Well Festival of Arts and Wellbeing is funded by the Arts Council, Waterford City and County Council and Sanofi, and is presented by Waterford Healing Arts Trust, Garter Lane Arts Centre and Waterford City and County Libraries.
-The full festival programme is available at www.wellwaterford.com See the Well Festival also on Facebook, Twitter and Instagram.
+The Well Festival of Arts and Wellbeing is funded by the Arts Council, the HSE and Waterford City and County Council, with generous support from Sanofi.
+The festival is presented by Garter Lane Arts Centre, Waterford City and County Libraries and Waterford Healing Arts Trust.
+The full festival programme is available here and at www.wellwaterford.com See the Well Festival also on Facebook, Twitter and Instagram.